Why I Don’t Weigh Myself

 You have probably heard the saying “muscle weighs more than fat” at one point or another along your fitness journey.
 This statement, word for word, is false.
 If you compare one pound of muscle to one pound of fat – they both weigh one pound!

-A more accurate measure is getting your body fat percentage taken.
-This can be done at most gyms or doctor offices.
+Because the scale does not tell you how much fat versus muscle you have, it is not an accurate measure of your progress.
+A more accurate way to measure your weight and body composition is by getting your body fat percentage taken.
+This can be done at most gyms or doctor’s offices.
 When I started out on my journey, I was 24% body fat and weighed 135lbs.
 Anyone who follows my personal Instagram page knows I admit that I was not overweight at the beginning of my journey.
-135lbs is a perfectly normal and healthy weight, however I was eating only fast food and though I was in my early 20’s, I was very unhealthy for my age.
-You cannot always tell someone’s health by looking at them from the outside.
-Someone who is skinny can actually be even more unhealthy than someone who appears overweight.
+135lbs is a perfectly normal and healthy weight, however I was eating only fast food and, though I was in my early 20’s, I was very unhealthy for my age.
+You cannot always tell how healthy someone is by looking at them.
+Someone who is skinny can actually be more unhealthy than someone who appears overweight.

-When women gain natural muscle and lift weights, it shapes, tones and leans out our body, increases our metabolism and allows our bodies to burn more fat.
+When women gain natural muscle and lift weights, it shapes, tones, and leans out our body, increases our metabolism, and allows our bodies to burn more fat.
 Yes, that is another benefit of strength training – the more muscle you have, the more fat your body is able to burn!

 So how about you?
 Do you weigh yourself often?
 Does how much you weigh hold much importance to you?
 Let me know what you think!